In order to use the OTbase Connector for Power BI, click on Get Data. In the search field, enter "ot-base" and hit Enter.

 Select data tables

-In the next dialog you can select the data tables you want to import.
+In the following Navigator page, select the data tables you want to import.

 Devices

-The Devices table contains data about individual devices, similar to what you see in the device inventory in OTbase Inventory.
+The Devices table contains the bulk of data about individual devices, similar to what you see in the device inventory in OTbase Inventory and in Device Profiles.

 Hardware